 This is the weakest link of this lounge.
 They have very limited food and drinks.
 Only pieces of bread, croissants, ham and cheese, yoghurt, fruit salad and potato chips were the options to choose from.
 Not any warm food, vegetable salad or fresh fruits served.

 Drinks included canned soft drinks and fruit juices.
 Alcoholic beverages were canned beers but not wines.
 The lounge had also a coffee machine.
 This is so far one of the lounges with the worst selection of foods.

 Friendliness of the Customer Service

-Once we get in to this lounge, the desk was unattended and finally after waiting some time, a lone lady receptionist who appeared stressed let us in upon checking our lounge pass.
+Once we got into this lounge, the desk was unattended and finally after waiting some time, the lady receptionist who appeared stressed let us in upon checking our lounge pass.
 She seemed to ignore incoming telephone calls at the reception desk while unable to paint any smile on her face while serving customers.
-It maybe due to lack of staff because oftentimes too she had to leave her own post doing something else.
+It may be due to a lack of staff because oftentimes she had to leave her post to do something else.

 Sheltair Lounge is so far the worst airport lounge we have been to.
 Hardly any food on offer and no staff around is a big factor for a poor rating.
-Minimal food and drink choice and the leather chairs up near the entrance just stink!
-The bathroom is in need of a serious deep clean and no toweling to dry your hands.
+Minimal food and drink choices and the leather chairs up near the entrance just stink!
+The bathroom needs a serious deep clean and no towelling to dry your hands.

 Sheltair Lounge is overdue for an upgrade to its range of services.
 To sum up, this lounge is missing friendly customer service, and should improve their food selections and their toilet cleanliness!
 These are some practical reasons why it was almost empty during busy hours at CDG.
 Many other lounges which we have visited in smaller airports are even a lot better than Sheltair Lounge in terms of food selections and service level.